Description of chapter structures

 This description of chapter structures also explains the relationship between chapters and describes different ways of reading the books.

-There are two books: the Overview and the Summary.
-The diagram below (which is not to scale) illustrates the shape of the books and their relationship to the rest of the website:
+The diagram below (which is not to scale) illustrates the relationship between the Summary book, the electronic full-length book, and the rest of the website:

 Chapter 2, Assessment Criteria, summarises the way in which power is classified and judged by its acceptability to those who are subject to it.
 The chapter finishes with a worked example of these books’ method of analysis.